Financial planning, career development and investing information - Money-Zine.com

 There is no doubt that larger companies have the financial resources to provide assistance to new employees they're recruiting, or existing employees forced to relocate due to internal job transfers.
 Large companies hire more employees, so the economics of creating relocation programs and packages work in their favor.

-That being said, if the cost to relocate your home or family is going to present you with a financial hardship, then moving expenses should be part of the negotiating process.
+If the cost to relocate a home or family is going to present a financial hardship, the expenses should be part of the negotiating process.
 It's easy enough to ask a potential employer if their company has a relocation policy.
-Even if the answer is "no," it's still possible to negotiate a deal or take this expense into consideration before accepting their offer of employment.
+Even if the answer is "no," it's still possible to negotiate a deal or take this expense into consideration before accepting an offer of employment.

-Moving your home can be an expensive proposition, especially if the real estate market isn't cooperating.
+Moving a home can be an expensive proposition, especially if the real estate market isn't cooperating.
 Typical costs include:

 • Moving furniture and other personal belongings

-• Renting a temporary home or apartment while house-hunting for a more permanent home
+• Renting a temporary home or apartment while house-hunting for a more permanent residence

-A general rule of thumb is that it can cost a typical household $25,000 to $75,000 to relocate their home.
+A general rule of thumb is that it can cost a typical family $25,000 to $75,000 to relocate their home.

 Relocation Packages

-Corporations may offer to pay a portion, or all, of your relocation costs.
-This applies to employees that are moving at their company's request, as well as new employees recruited into the organization.
-Typical moving expenses paid by large companies include:
+Corporations may offer to pay a portion, or all, of an employee's transfer costs.
+This applies to people that are moving at their company's request, as well as new employees recruited into the organization.
+Typical expenses paid by large companies include:

 • Home Sale Services